MinervaTools/PermIndex/README.md

 This is for use in permission plugins and interfaces to display human-readable descriptions to users when managing permission-settings.

+You can explore PermIndex on our website at <https://permindex.minervatools.net>!

 ## Can I contribute to PermIndex?

 Sure, we'd love that!
 If you found some mistake or want to add your plugins permissions